mark-hurlstone/mark-hurlstone.github.io/publications.md

 Hughes, R., Vachon, F., **Hurlstone, M. J.,** Marsh, J., Macken, W., & Jones, D. M. (2011).
 [Disruption of cognitive performance by sound: Differentiating two forms of auditory distraction.](HVHMMJ.11.ICBEN.pdf) In *Proceedings of the 10th International Congress on Noise as a Public Health Problem.*

+## Editorials
+Towse, J., Hurlstone, M. J., Atkinson, A., Saito, S., & Logie, R. (2024, in press).
+[Working memory gets a workout: Reviewing the legacy of Baddeley and Hitch (1974) 50 years on.
+Quarterly Journal of Experimental Psychology.](THASL.24.QJEP.pdf)

 ## Online Pieces

 **Hurlstone, M. J.,** & Lewandowsky, S. (2015). <a href="http://www.shapingtomorrowsworld.org/hurlstonePLOS.html">How to build support for climate policies?</a> *Shaping Tommorow's World.*